github-education-resources/teachers_pet/README.md

 Pulling repositories for grading
 --------------------------------

-TODO(@helmicmt): Write instructions and script for pulling all student repositories for grading
+When grading, use the clone\_repos.rb script to clone all the repositories in the organization that match the username-repository naming scheme that is generated when create\_repos is run.

 Philosophy
 ==========